ryanmio/LittleFallsVA/README.md

 - **Responsive Design:**
 The site is designed to be responsive, meaning it works well on both desktop and mobile devices.
 This is achieved by using CSS media queries to change the layout of the site based on the viewport size.
 The site also utilizes the ResizeObserver API to adjust the scroll interactions based on the size of the viewport.

+## Serverless Architecture E-Commerce with Snipcart

+Snipcart is a powerful serverless architecture e-commerce solution that enhances the e-commerce experience on the Little Falls, VA website.
+It offers a range of key features and technical details that make it an excellent choice for building an e-commerce store.
+Let's explore them:

+### Snipcart Technical Details

+- **Serverless Architecture**: Snipcart follows a serverless architecture approach, which eliminates the need for server maintenance and scalability concerns.
+The entire infrastructure is managed by Snipcart, allowing you to focus on your business.

+- **Client-side Integration**: Snipcart integrates with the website on the client-side, utilizing JavaScript to handle the shopping cart, checkout process, and order management.
+This lightweight approach ensures fast and responsive e-commerce functionality.

+**API-driven**: Snipcart provides a comprehensive API to programmatically interact with your store, manage orders, retrieve product information, and more.
+This API-first approach enables seamless integration with other systems and custom workflows.

 ## Repository Structure
 <pre>